dblacka/jdnssec-tools/README.md

         cd java-dnssec-tools-x.x.x
         ./bin/jdnssec-signzone -h

-Building from source:
+### Building from source

+There is a source distribution also downloadable from the [releases](https://github.com/dblacka/jdnssec-tools/releases) page, but this should work with a clone of this repo.

-1. Unpack the source distribution, preferably into the same directory that the binary distribution was unpacked.
+1. (If downloaded) Unpack the source distribution, preferably into the same directory that the binary distribution was unpacked.

         tar zxvf java-dnssec-tools-x.x.x-src.tar.gz